na-na-hi/renget/archive/bgkoh.md

 Item Name | Description
 ------ | :----:
 1. Fire-Type Gem | Holding this feels incredibly hot.
 Boosts a Fire-Type move's damage by 3.
 Changes Rotom form if consumed.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.

-**RP/QUEST STORAGE (∞ slots)**
+2. Tiny Reviver Seed | Revives fainted Pokémon to half HP **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.
     Things that are important or required for future quests to function.
 RP items are all the extra things that do not have any function in combat or other bonus granting ability.
 Normal items can be moved into RP storage, but they *cannot* be returned to being a normal item.